MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 1. **Click to change app**: Select the current app name to change to a different app.
 2. **Collapse/expand button**: Select this to collapse the navigator to allow more room for the main part of the page.
 If the navigator is already collapsed, select this button to expand it again.
-3. **Recent records**: Expand this entry to view a list of records you were recently using.
-Select a record here to open it.
-Select the push-pin icon next to a record listed here to add it to your favorites (pinned records).
+3. **Recent**: Expand this entry to view a list of rows you were recently using.
+Select a row here to open it.
+Select the push-pin icon next to a row listed here to add it to your pinned rows.
-4. **Favorite records**: Expand this entry to view and open your favorite (pinned) records.
-Use the **Recent records** list to add records here.
-Select the remove-pin icon next to a record listed here to remove it from this list.
+4. **Pinned**: Expand this entry to view and open your favorite pinned rows.
+Use the **Recent** list to add records here.
+Select the remove-pin icon next to a row listed here to remove it from this list.
-5.  **Page navigation**: This area lists each entity and dashboard page available for the current work area.
-Select any entry here to open the named dashboard or list view for that entity.
+5.  **Page navigation**: This area lists each table and dashboard page available for the current work area.
+Select any entry here to open the named dashboard or list view for that table.

 ### Area switcher